 - Those BIG, beautiful images projected on the Giant TED screen above & behind him…well don’t count on having that available to you unless of course, you’re speaking at TED.
 Prepare any Keynote or Powerpoint presentation for the size of the room, the size of the audience, and the type of equipment available to you.

 My best advice is to work with a Speaking Teacher or Coach that you’re comfortable with, someone you trust.
-Get past the “Need to Read a Speech” and you’ll become more effective in presenting your message, developing more support and followers along your Goal-seeking journey.
+Develop your skills to get past the “Need to Read a Speech” and you’ll become more effective in presenting your message, developing more support and followers along your Speaking journey.